Health care in the United States of America is a national disgrace

 by Don Koenig - 2006

 This article has little to do with Christianity other than that Christians in the United States ought to be concerned about the state of health care in their nation.
 If Christians do nothing to change abuses in this country, they will reap living in a country where greedy scoundrels will pick their pockets until they get every last red cent.
-I think I can speak on this subject of health care since I am fairly well informed and I also have some inside information because my wife is a primary care physician.
+I think I can speak on this subject of health care since I am fairly well informed and I also have some inside information.
 Understand that this article is speaking in broad generalizations.
 It is not meant to be a scientific study of health care in America and is not offering mathematically precise scientific solutions.
 This article is meant to get people to think and question the current state of health care in America and for them to envision what might be possible.
 That is, if they can envision and demand changes from their government representatives that are anywhere near comparable to the ones I suggest.

 For over a decade now, health insurance costs and health costs have been going up about 10 percent each year while incomes are increasing only 3 percent.
 I have one of the best health insurance plans available because I get mine from the US government and the pool for this insurance plan is huge.
 Those that get sick that run up large medical bills are taken care of by the vast majority of healthy people who pay into the health insurance pool.
 This is what insurance is all about.
 I can speak about my health insurance plan but I know other similar plans are likely to be even more costly than mine since the government is in a position to bargain for rock bottom prices for its employees.
 Between what I pay and the share the Government pays, about $1000 a month is paid for health insurance for my wife and I. That does not include any co-payments or deductibles.
 For those with chronic illnesses these co-payments and deductibles could add thousands of more dollars each year.
 The dental plan within this plan is a joke so there is no point of even mentioning the meager benefits they offer and the plan does not cover optical or cosmetic.
 Spending over $12,000 a year for medical insurance for two people is quite a bit of money.
 Those with many kids fare better, in the final analysis, in this socialist system those without children pay a good part of the medical expenses of large families.
 As a result, if you are in a group health plan you already have some aspects of socialized medicine incorporated into the system.